dainsaint/garden/src/posts/plain-white-tee-lyrics.md

 But you can’t spend cents on confidence, oh no
 So come on out and play
 Be comfortable in your own skin
-and you can rule the world all while lounging in a
+and we can rule the world while lounging in a

 Plain white tee
 Plain white tee
 Damn I look good in my plain white tee
-Some of y’all cats be flossin Gucci
+Some of these cats be flossin Gucci
-But I’ma do alright in my plain white tee
+But we gon' be fine in a plain white tee

 Plain white tee
 Plain white tee